 Conversations with an Artist: Kaja Skytte

 We discovered Kaja Skytte and her studio when we were walking through the Vesterbro neighborhood of Copenhagen.
 The Galaxy Globe mobiles hanging in the window captured our attention with their modern, jewel-like elegance resembling small solar systems.
 Her Planteplaneter are based on a traditional Japanese technique and we loved the way they made the plants heroic in their suspension.
 We wanted more.
 While bringing plants from overseas wasn't possible, we're excited to share Kaja's Galaxy Globes, Halos and Hangers.
-They're available beginning October 14 at our Nordic Pop-up while they last.

 Describe the moment you realized art fed your soul.

 I went to a school with lots of art and music since 1st grade and both my parents draw and make things.
 So it I grew up with it.
 It is naturally part of my life.
 Through education in architecture school I realized I loved working with my hands and wanted to do it full time.

 What themes do you pursue in your art?

 Materials have always been interesting for me.
 What you can do with them and not do.
 Also connections and small details.
 How to attach and merge things.
 Right now I work a lot in brass but I also really like to connect new materials and am working with plants and stone.

 Tell us about what influenced your direction for the art you create.